-Sometimes, but rarely, the Crown prosecutor uses an affidavit to prove some of the points in the Crown's case.
+Sometimes the prosecutor uses an affidavit to prove some of the points in the Crown's case.
 An affidavit is a document containing information that a person swears (promises) is true.

 If the prosecutor plans to use an affidavit, you'll get a copy of this document before the trial.
-If you disagree with it, or think it should include other information, ask the prosecutor and the court to make the person who swore the affidavit come to the trial.
+If you disagree with it, or if you think it should include other information, ask the court to make the person who swore the affidavit come to your trial.
 Then you can question that person about the information that they swear is true.